jladan/latex2markdown/README.md

 - Support for different delimeters in `\verb` statements
 - support for optional argument (at least stripping them) for `\includegraphics`
 - support for nested lists

+## Reason for current design
+Initially, we considered using a parser, but realized that bracket/environment matching was mostly unnecessary for our use case.
+Next, as we started to implement a state-machine, we realized that even that was unnecessary, because most things could be accomplished by straight substitution.
+Even the stateful aspects of the program had no real effect on transitions.

+Thusly, a script that's mostly just string substitutions with a little state added on for block environments was implemented.